 Frequently Asked Questions

-I Want Information on a Detainee, How Can I Find It?For information on a Detainee, select the Detainee Search Feature link.
+For information on a Detainee, select the Detainee Search Feature link.
 The Detainee Search feature provides all of the information that can be legally released to the public.

 Detainee Search Feature

 A Detainee was at Court Today, but the Detainee Search Feature is not Updated.
 What is the Next Step?

 Court information is entered into the system as soon as the papers are received from the Office of Circuit Court Clerk.
 Please check back later in the day to verify if the information has been updated.
 If the information is not updated after 6:00 p.m., please contact the Kane County Adult Justice Center at 630-208-2083.

 How do I Find Out Court Information About a Detainee?

 Service representatives at the Kane County Adult Justice Center cannot release information about court proceedings such as case status, what happened at the last court date, or any other information.
 The only information that can be released is the court date.
 To find the Detainee's next court date, select the Detainee Search Feature by selecting the link below.